jasonray/statman.py/README.md

 * `Stopwatch(name=None, autostart=False, initial_delta=None)` => create an instance of a stopwatch.
   * If `autostart` set to true, the stopwatch will automatically start
   * If `initial_delta` is set to a value, and `read` of the stopwatch is incremented by this amount.
 This can be helpful if you adding timings together.
+  * `name` is used for to string / reporting for identification of this metric.
+Defaults to blank
+  * If `enable_history` is set to true, when a timing is collected (`stop` invoked), an event is collected.
+This can be accessed by the `history` property to examing statistics on this stopwatch

 ### Start
 * `start()` => starts the stopwatch, let the timing begin!